 - Trevor Project Lifeline: Call (866) 488-7386 or Text START to 678-678, thetrevorproject.org

 - Jed Foundation: JedFoundation.org

 - Veterans Crisis Line: veteranscrisisline.net

 - Disaster Distress Helpline: Call 1-800-985-5990 or Text TalkWithUs to 66746

 - BEAM (Black Emotional and Mental Health: https://wellness.beam.community/

 - Black Mental Health Alliance: blackmentalhealth.com

 - The Steve Fund: stevefund.org, or Text STEVE to 741741

 - Latinx Therapy: latinxtherapy.org

-There is no judgment.
+Remember, there is no judgment.
 You are not alone.
-So let’s keep talking.
+At Smith Chason College, we care for your mental health.
+So, let’s keep talking!